pforret/blog.splashing/_topic/tourism/alicante.md

 ---
 # Destination: Alicante

 Alicante  is a city and municipality in the Valencian Community, Spain.
 It is the capital of the province of Alicante and a historic Mediterranean port.
-The population of the city was 337,482 as of 2020, the second-largest in Valencian Community.
+The population of the city was 337,482 as of 2020, the second-largest in the Valencian Community.

 ## Unsplash photos